cdapio/cdap/docs/developer-guide/source/intro.rst

 Now that you've had an introduction to Continuuity Reactor, take a look at:

 - `Developer Examples <examples>`__,
-  three different examples to run and experiment with;
+  three different examples to run and experiment with.

-- `Continuuity Reactor Programming Guide <programming>`__,
+.. - `Continuuity Reactor Programming Guide <programming>`__,
-  an introduction to programming applications for the Continuuity Reactor;
+..   an introduction to programming applications for the Continuuity Reactor;
-- `Advanced Continuuity Reactor Features <advanced>`__,
+.. - `Advanced Continuuity Reactor Features <advanced>`__,
-  with details of the Flow, DataSet and Transaction systems; and
+..   with details of the Flow, DataSet and Transaction systems; and
-- `Continuuity Reactor HTTP REST API <rest>`__, a guide to programming Continuuity Reactor's HTTP interface;
+.. - `Continuuity Reactor HTTP REST API <rest>`__,
+..   a guide to programming Continuuity Reactor's HTTP interface;
-- `Operating a Continuuity Reactor <operations>`__,
+.. - `Operating a Continuuity Reactor <operations>`__,
-  which covers putting Continuuity Reactor into production.
+..   which covers putting Continuuity Reactor into production.